 “For me what worked was independence, teaching me to go back out into the real world and live on my own.”Almost all of Sara’s peers felt emptiness and self-loathing about the way they looked.
 The body image sessions taught the group that the world did not see the flaws they saw in themselves.
 “I think if it would have just been a clinical team, I wouldn’t have had the same support,” said Sara.
 She found that group therapy was healing and gave her a more realistic perspective on body image.

 “I want to emphasize that when I was struggling, I didn’t look like I was struggling size-wise.”Allison and Sara had a lot in common, and they connected immediately.
 Allison recognized Sara’s openness and honesty about her struggles and her passion for helping people with an eating disorder.
 “She saw that I was trying to be authentic,” said Sara.
 “It was cool because I came to find that when we’re honest, it takes you to places you never could have imagined.”
-Allison, who is currently the vice president of business development and branding for Advanced Recovery Systems, saw great potential in Sara.
+Allison, who was the vice president of business development and branding for Advanced Recovery Systems at the time, saw great potential in Sara.
 She offered Sara a job as the community outreach associate for Blue Horizon Eating Disorder Services, a treatment facility operated by Advanced Recovery Systems in Orlando, Florida.
 Sara jumped on the opportunity and moved to Orlando for the new position.
 Sara now spends her workweek in the Central Florida community spreading awareness about eating disorders and the high-quality treatment people can receive at Blue Horizon.
 She is particularly happy that she has the opportunity to speak with people in the medical community.

 Calls will be answered by a qualified admissions representative with Advanced Recovery Systems (ARS), the owners of DrugRehab.com.
 We look forward to helping you!